Meeting with various local organizations made me realize of the importance of engaging with them to promote health-Past course participant

 - Discuss the steps of advocacy in the development of health policy

 Registration is for non-University of Minnesota family medicine residents, medical students, and community physicians or healthcare professionals.
-Fees include tuition, syllabus, parking, continental breakfast, refreshments, and lunch.
+Fees include tuition, syllabus, parking, and lunch.

 1. Please contact us first to reserve a spot and to confirm the date and location: